LP record

-The LP (from "long playing" or "long play") is an analog sound storage medium, a phonograph record format characterized by: a speed of 33 1/3 rpm; a 12- or 10-inch (30- or 25-cm) diameter; use of the "microgroove" groove specification; and a vinyl (a copolymer of vinyl chloride acetate) composition disk.
-Introduced by Columbia in 1948, it was soon adopted as a new standard by the entire record industry.
-Apart from a few relatively minor refinements and the important later addition of stereophonic sound, it remained the standard format for record albums (during a period in popular music known as the album era) until its gradual replacement from the 1980s to the early 2000s, first by cassettes, then by compact discs, and finally by digital music distribution.

-Beginning in the late 2000s, the LP has experienced a resurgence in popularity.
+The LP (from long playing or long play) is an analog sound storage medium, specifically a phonograph record format characterized by: a speed of 33 1/3 rpm; a 12- or 10-inch (30- or 25-cm) diameter; use of the "microgroove" groove specification; and a vinyl (a copolymer of vinyl chloride acetate) composition disk.
+Introduced by Columbia Records in 1948, it was soon adopted as a new standard by the entire US record industry and, apart from a few relatively minor refinements and the important later addition of stereophonic sound in 1957, it remained the standard format for record albums during a period in popular music known as the album era.
+LP was originally a trademark of Columbia and competed against the smaller 7-inch sized "45" or "single" format by RCA Victor, eventually ending up on top.
+Today in the vinyl revival era, a large majority of records are based on the LP format and hence the LP name continues to be in use today to refer to new records.

 Format advantages

 At the time the LP was introduced, nearly all phonograph records for home use were made of an abrasive (and therefore noisy) shellac compound, employed a much larger groove, and played at approximately 78 revolutions per minute (rpm), limiting the playing time of a 12-inch diameter record to less than five minutes per side.
 The new product was a 12- or 10-inch (30 or 25 cm) fine-grooved disc made of PVC ("vinyl") and played with a smaller-tipped "microgroove" stylus at a speed of 33 1/3 rpm.
-Each side of a 12-inch LP could play for about 22 minutes.
+Each side of a 12-inch LP could play for about 25 minutes, allowing for a total runtime of approximately 50 minutes.

 History

+Despite some earlier experiments and attempts at commercial marketing, the Long Play format did not begin to enjoy commercial popularity until the early 1950s.

+Predecessors

+Starting in 1926, the Edison Records company experimented with issuing Edison Disc Records in long play format of 24 minutes per side.
+The system and playback system (still mostly wind-up phonographs) proved unreliable and was a commercial failure.